cadric/color_gel_pixel/docs/USAGE.md

 - Color Gel Palette

 - Palette location: `comfy_plugin/palettes/` (JSON).
 Changes require a Reload Custom Nodes.

+Example workflow
+- See `docs/workflow_color_gel_pixel.json` in the repo for a sample graph wiring Select → Batch (N) → Save → Preview, with Names (N) for filenames.

 ## Color Gel (select)
 - Purpose: Tint an image using a selected palette and numeric color index.